Emotion (Samantha Sang song): Recording and production

 In 2001, "Emotion" was recorded by American group Destiny's Child for their third studio album Survivor (2001).
 Produced and arranged by Mark J. Feist, it features a slower tempo than the original, although a more uptempo remix produced by Neptunes was also produced and included on the group's remix album This Is The Remix (2002).
 Feist had previously produced the song for Filipino singer Regine Velasquez for her album Drawn in 1998 and used exactly the same backing track for Destiny's Child.

 Release and promotion

 "Emotion" was released as the third single from Survivor on 4 September 2001 by Columbia Records.
-The song was heavily played on radio stations during the aftermath of the 11 September 2001 attacks and eventually became a tribute song to the family of the victims.
+The song was heavily played on radio stations during the aftermath of the September 11 attacks and eventually became a tribute song to the family of the victims.
 The group also paid tribute to R&B singer Aaliyah, who died in an August 2001 plane crash, at the 2001 Soul Train Lady of Soul Awards by performing the song.
 Several international formats of "Emotion" contain "8 Days of Christmas" as a B-side, which previously appeared on the US maxi CD single of "Independent Women Part I" (2000).
+In 2002, the group performed the song with Celine Dion on her television special, A New Day Has Come.